 Uniquely, VMV HYPOALLERGENICS® continuously reviews publications of NACDG and ESSCA allergen lists and reformulates products if even just one ingredient becomes identified as an allergen.
 Says Director of VMV USA (and daughter of the brands founder), CC Verallo Rowell, “We are proud that our years of research on this topic have been proven to validate cosmetics hypoallergenic claims and that we can offer help to people with skin allergies.
 Reformulating hundreds of products isn’t easy—especially with the strict criteria we have for selecting ingredients and the number of clinical tests that we do—but reading the ‘skinthusiasm’ we get from our clients and seeing the impressive data, it’s worth it!”

-Towards this end, VMV HYPOALLERGENICS® offers an extensive line of skin and beauty products to meet the needs of any individual, making it ideal for people with extremely sensitive skin or those looking for reliable safety and treatment efficacy who have trouble finding skin care, makeup, hair care, anti-aging regimens, baby products or even toothpaste and deodorant that won’t irritate skin and that do what they say they do.
+Towards this end, VMV HYPOALLERGENICS® offers an extensive line of skin and beauty products to meet the needs of any individual, making it ideal for people with extremely sensitive skin or those looking for reliable safety and treatment efficacy who have trouble finding skin care, makeup, hair care, anti-aging regimens, baby bath products or even toothpaste and deodorant that won’t irritate skin and that do what they say they do.

 For more on the prevalence of cosmetic contact dermatitis (how common it is) click here.